 Does Medicare cover hormone replacement therapy?

 Medicare Part D plans or Medicare Advantage plans that include prescription drug coverage may cover hormone replacement therapy.
 HRT can help women suffering from menopause, and it can help men with low testosterone.

-Hormone replacement therapy can come in the form of prescribed oral medication, a patch, topical estrogen cream, or even a spray.
-Some women may choose to receive estrogen through vaginal delivery in the form of a prescription cream, tablet, or ring.
+Hormone replacement therapy can be prescribed oral medication, a patch, topical estrogen cream, or even a spray.
+Some women may choose to receive estrogen through vaginal delivery through a prescription cream, tablet, or ring.